cynthia/kosentences/readme.md

 kosentences
 ===========
-The original text is from a snapshot of Namuwiki as of March 12, 2019, and the text has

 koSentences is a large-scale web corpus of Korean text.
 It can be used for any task which requires a large amount of unsupervised and (relatively) well-formed text, such as language